Everglades National Park | SLOUGH SLOG WET WALK

 Eventually the tour ends up in the deeper waters of the cypress dome.
 This area is more like a forest, as the trees are much bigger and there are many more of them.

-Larger cypress trees growing in the cypress dome area
+Larger cypress trees grow in the cypress dome area in the Royal Palm unit of Everglades National Park

-Larger cypress trees growing in the cypress dome area
+Larger cypress trees grow in the cypress dome area in the Royal Palm unit of Everglades National Park

 After listening to what the tour guide has to say, you’ll have a few minutes to walk around on your own before the group heads back to the road.